 As well as writing a book with the astronaut Tim Peake, I’ve won The Margaret Mallett Award for Children’s Non-Fiction and the AAS Solar Physics Popular Media award.
 A Fellow of the Royal Astronomical Society, I’ve appeared on BBC News, Sky News and Radio 5Live.
 I’m also lucky enough to have had the asteroid (15347) Colinstuart named after me.

-I’m busy converting this into a course that’s available on demand so that you can access anytime and work through at your own pace.
+I’m busy making this astronomy course available on demand so that you can access anytime and work through at your own pace.
 It should be ready to go later in 2022.

 Want to be the first to hear when it goes live and receive a 10% discount?
 Just fill out the form below.